Our Vision

 Imagination

-We believe that imagination is at the root of building a better, more open world.
-We respect the creative spark that drives the artists we support and we seek to innovate through our work.
+We believe that imagination is the key to building a better, more open world.
 Imagination helps us and our community to discover new sounds, new ideas, and better ways to bring people together.

 Connectivity

-We believe that music can only happen in a highly interconnected community including creators, interpreters, presenters, advocates, supporters, listeners, and partners.
-We see our role as forging and reinforcing connections across aesthetic, geographic, racial, and cultural divides; creating a single community out of many, creating a sense of belonging for all.
+Music derives its meaning from an interconnected community or ecosystem of creators, interpreters, presenters, advocates, supporters, listeners, and partners.
+We see our role as nurturing community and forging connectivity across aesthetic, geographic, racial, and cultural divides.

 Empowerment

-We seek to empower our whole community by amplifying voices that have not previously been heard and by helping all talented creators to thrive.
-Enabling artistic creation, access, and expression enriches us as an organization and inspires us to keep extending our work.
+We seek to empower our whole community by amplifying voices that have not been sufficiently heard, identifying barriers to access, and providing resources that help all talented creators thrive.

 Trust

 New Music USA is from and of the community it serves.
-Our community’s trust is something we have earned, but it’s not something we will ever take for granted.
-Integrity is the foundation from which we lead, support, collaborate, and respond as a transparent, accountable, and reliable partner.
+Our community's trust is something we will never take for granted; it provides the foundation from which we lead, support, collaborate, and respond as an accountable partner.

 Advocating for new music and our community of performers, composers, and appreciators is at the heart of everything New Music USA does.
 Here are some of the ways we measure our impact.